Understanding Trauma in Calgary | EMDR & Therapy for Healing | NU Psychology

 What Happens in the Brain

 When trauma occurs, the brain’s threat system (the amygdala) stays on high alert while the logic center (the prefrontal cortex) struggles to regulate it.
 This is why you may logically know you’re safe but still feel anxious, tense, or defensive.
+Therapy helps reintegrate these brain systems — teaching the body that safety in the present doesn’t have to feel like danger from the past.

 Trauma Isn’t Always About One Event